Kradxn/umbra-sec-spectral/content/index.md

     component: "icons.html"
   - title: What we can offer
     subtitle: |-
-      Using our distrbuted multiparted key derivation algorithm, we can give similar security of key based encryption with just a password!
+      Using our distributed multiparted key derivation algorithm, we can give similar security of key based encryption with just a password!
 Just imagine end-to-end encryption without the hassle of key management!
     section_id: two
     background_style: style3
     features: